State Rehabilitation Council Members

 Austin McDonald is a physical education teacher with Cornerstone Christian Academy in Peachtree Corners, Georgia.
 He has seven years of experience in both private and public schools, and he has used his time as a physical education teacher to help students overcome their unique barriers and provide encouragement.
 He lives in Dunwoody, Georgia with his wife, Christine, and their child, Ryelee.

-Jennifer Page has worked for the Georgia Client Assistance Program and has worked for this agency for the past 13 years.
-She has worked with the disability community for 14 years.
+Jennifer M. Page is the Director of the Georgia Client Assistance Program and has worked for this agency for the past 13 years.
+She has worked with the disability community for 18 years.
 Jennifer is a member of the Georgia Rehabilitation Association, the Georgia Rehabilitation Counselors and Educators Association and attends workshops and trainings to improve her knowledge and skills to better assist her clients.
 CAP is involved in community outreach to inform and educate those who are not aware of the services GVRA and CAP can provide.
-She has a bachelor’s degree in Psychology from South Carolina State University and a master’s degree in Counseling and resides in Atlanta.
+She has a bachelor’s degree in Psychology from South Carolina State University and a master’s degree in Counseling from Webster University and resides in Atlanta.

-Brenda Bentley-Parrish is a management and program analyst and the local disability coordinator for the Internal Revenue Service.
+Brenda Bentley-Parrish is a management and program analyst and the local accessibility coordinator for the Internal Revenue Service.
 She enjoys having oversight of the employees with disabilities in the Accounts Management business unit.
-Brenda earned a bachelor’s degree in Biology from Knoxville College.
+Brenda earned a bachelor’s degree in Biology from Knoxville College, in Knoxville, Tennessee.
 She has two children: a son Theodore and a daughter Brionne.
 Last year, she was blessed with granddaughter Dallas Kynnedi Simone Smith.
 She lives in DeKalb County, Georgia.

 Dawn Johnson is the Director of Employment Services with the Hi-Hope Center and the former director of adult programs for the Frazer Center.
 She represents Georgia as a legislative liaison on the National Association of People Supporting Employment (APSE) First Public Policy Committee and sits on the board of directors for the Georgia chapter of APSE.
 Dawn also sits on the board of directors for the Service Providers Association for Developmental Disabilities and is a member of the UNLOCK!
 Coalition, which advocates for child and adult disability services in Georgia.
 She earned a bachelor’s degree in Biology from the University of South Carolina Aiken and a master’s degree in English from Queens University of Charlotte.
 Dawn and her husband, Joe, have two children and reside in Winder.

-Wina Low is a program manager of the Division for Special Education Services and Supports with the Georgia Department of Education.
-She was previously the director of student services for Carrollton City Schools and worked as an educational diagnostician and a classroom teacher.
-Wina earned a bachelor’s degree in Middle Grades Education from Brenau University, as well as a master’s degree and an education specialist degree in Special Education and Special Education Administration from the University of West Georgia.
-She and her husband, Michael, have two children and two granddaughters.
+Wina earned a bachelor’s degree in Middle Grades Education from Brenau University.
+She holds a master’s degree as well as an education specialist degree in Special Education and Special Education Administration from the University of West Georgia.
+Wina and her husband, Michael, have two children and two granddaughters.
 They reside in Big Canoe in the North Georgia mountains.

-A resident of Woodstock, Georgia, Samuel Verniero, Jr. has previously served as a Kentucky Colonel, Arkansas Traveler and Ambassador, United Nations World Humanity Commission Deputy High Commissioner-Ambassador, member of the Selective Service System Appellate Judicial Board.
+A resident of Holly Springs, Samuel is a Kentucky Colonel, an Arkansas Traveler and Ambassador, a United Nations World Humanity Commission Deputy High Commissioner-Ambassador, and a member of the Selective Service System Appellate Judicial Board.
 In 2020, Incyte Corp. and Cure Media Group named Samuel a 2020 MPN Hero for his advocacy on behalf of those living with Myeloproliferative Neoplasms (MPN).
 A tireless advocate, Samuel has also served on the DeKalb Community Service Board and the Department of Behavioral Health Advisory Council.